PRIVATE TOURS OF YELLOWSTONE NATIONAL PARK

 Our guides may travel either direction around the loop, depending on the geyser predictions for the day.
 There will likely be other sights visited that are not mentioned above.

 Firehole Falls, Firehole Canyon, the Fountain Paint Pots (short hike), Firehole Drive, Old Faithful Geyser, Old Faithful Inn, Yellowstone Lake, the Lake Hotel, the Hayden Valley, the Grand Canyon of the Yellowstone (South Rim), Upper Falls, Lower Falls, Crystal Falls and Gibbon Falls.

-Elk and Bison are common; Coyotes, Grizzly Bears and Moose are sometimes spotted in the spring and fall.
+Elk and Bison are common; Coyotes, Wolves, Grizzly Bears and Moose are sometimes spotted in the spring and fall.
 The Bison Rut is in mid August and this tour is a great opportunity to view the Bison in their mating season.
 Geysers and thermal activity is at it’s best in the warmer summer months.
 Some tours will catch a huge rainbow in the spray of the Lower Falls during the mid summer.
 This trip travels through the heart of Yellowstone’s super-volcano.

 Some Interesting Facts: